Skip to main content

 The hierarchy works like this:

 Linux updates are managed exclusively through system update policies.
-Application update policies apply to Windows endpoints only.
+Application update policies apply to Windows and macOS endpoints.

 This design means you manage your fleet by organizing agents into the right tags.
 Once your tags are set up, adding a new endpoint is as simple as assigning its tags - all relevant policies apply automatically.